scipy-conference/scipy_proceedings/papers/david_dotson/david_dotson.rst

 This file stores metadata that can be used to filter and split ``Treant`` objects when treated in aggregate.
 It also serves as a flagpost, making Treant directories discoverable.

-If we have many Treants, perhaps scattered about the filesystem:
+If we have many more Treants, perhaps scattered about the filesystem:

 .. code-block:: python

-   >>> for path in ('an/elm/', 'the/oldest/oak'):
+   >>> for path in ('an/elm/', 'the/oldest/oak',
+   ...              'the/oldest/tallest/sequoia'):
    ...     dtr.Treant(path)

 we can gather them up with ``datreant.core.discover``: